 This chinking process is not the arduous task it used to be.
 The new chinking can be applied with a tube from a caulking gun, or by hand from 5-gallon buckets.

 Doors and Windows – The penetrations through the log shell are always more vulnerable to water infiltration and possible log damage.
 Look carefully at both the outside and the inside log wall areas near the door and window bucks.

 The best idea for sealing cracks is to use a foam gun.
-These guns give you pinpoint control over placement of the foam unlike the disposable cans that squirt all over and don’t seem to stop when you want them to stop.
+These guns screw onto the cans of foam and give you pinpoint control over placement of the foam, unlike the disposable cans that squirt all over and don’t seem to stop when you want them to stop.

 Once you get involved with serious cabin restoration you realize the importance of proper log cabin design at the beginning and with ensuring that regular maintenance is performed over time.
 Read more about the causes of log home deterioration in our introduction to cabin repair and see definitions and explanations of terms used in cabin rehab in our cabin restoration glossary.